 Here is a rewrite of

-import math class Circle: def __init__(self, radius): self.__radius = radius # def get_area(self): return math.pi * self.__radius ** 2 def get_perimeter(self): return 2 * math.pi * self.__radius # getter method for radius attribute def get_radius(self): return self.__radius # setter method for radius attribute def set_radius(self, radius): self.__radius = radius
+import math class Circle: def __init__(self, radius): self.__radius = radius # def get_area(self): return math.pi * self.__radius ** 2 def get_perimeter(self): return 2 * math.pi * self.__radius # getter method for radius attribute def get_radius(self): return self.__radius # setter method for radius attribute def set_radius(self, radius): if not isinstance(radius, int): print("Error: ", radius, "is not an int") return self.__radius = radius

 Now consider the following shell session.

-radius is private.
+__radius attribute is private.
 To get or set value of the

 __radius attribute outside of class use